Special-K-s-Flightsim-Bots/DCSServerBot/extensions/README.md

 This is not really an external solution supported by DCSServerBot, but my own one, which allows you to change your missions prior to the server startup.<br>
 You can change more or less anything in the mission itself, like weather, mission parameters and even amend units, if you like.
-The common usecase for people is to use it to change the weather on a timed or random basis.
+The common use-case for people is to use it to change the weather on a timed or random basis.

 As MizEdit is a very powerful solution, I decided to donate it a separate doc page, which you can reach [here](./MizEdit.md).